prasadnarwadkar/AutotaskWebAPI/docs/index.md

 }
 Condition {
 conditionType (integer):
 Condition type: 1 = Field // Array of nested Conditions is null.
 Only a field is present.
                 2 = SimpleCondition // Array of nested conditions is null.
-Array of fields is not null and contains the list of multiple fields used by the condition .
+								Array of fields is not null and contains the list of multiple fields used by the condition.
 								3= NestedConditions // nested conditions.
 Array of fields is null.
  = ['1', '2', '3'],
 operatorVal (integer):
 Operator.
 None, OR, AND